MichaelCurrin/open-air/README.md

 ## Future development

-This project could be expanded to allow a user choice of country using a droplist.
-And the date range could be changed to be say 24 hours.
+- This project could be expanded to allow a user choice of country using a droplist for Luftdaten page.
+- Add count of rows at the top of a sensor page.
+- Add sort to tables.
+- Add filter to tables.
+Such as by pin type or location or value range.
+- Freeze top row of table.

 ## License